Chryste Gaines: Education

 Gaines is a 1988 graduate of South Oak Cliff High School in Dallas, Texas.

 During her senior year, Gaines was named the Gatorade National High School Girls Track & Field Athlete of the Year.

 Gaines received a bachelor's degree from Stanford University in 1992 and an MBA from Coles College of Business, Kennesaw State University in 2007.

 Track and Field

 While at Stanford, Gaines was the 1992 NCAA indoor champion in the 55 meter sprint and the 1992 NCAA outdoor champion at 100 meters.
 She was the first person to win the conference 100 meter championship three times.

 Gaines competed for the United States in Atlanta's 1996 Summer Olympics.
-In the 4 x 100 metres, she won the gold medal with teammates Gail Devers, Inger Miller and Gwen Torrence.
+In the 4 × 100 metres, she won the gold medal with teammates Gail Devers, Inger Miller and Gwen Torrence.

-She returned to Sydney for the 2000 Summer Olympics as the sole survivor of the 4 x 100 meters team.
+She returned to Sydney for the 2000 Summer Olympics as the sole survivor of the 4 × 100 meters team.
 Teamed with Marion Jones Torri Edwards and Nanceen Perry, the Americans earned a bronze medal.

 Gaines's best time in the 100 meters was 10.86 seconds (run in 2003).